 Over a typical seven year period, the average property owner in the Scottish town can expect to be £99,040 better off compared to the equivalent renter, according to research from property website Zoopla.co.uk.
 Continue reading

 The latest figures from ESPC have revealed the number of small properties sold in Edinburgh have risen by 75% annually in the three months to January 2014 indicating a significant rise in activity from first time buyers and buy-to-let investors.

 A rise in sales of one bed flats in particular suggests the return of those most significantly affected in the wake of the ‘credit crunch’.
 Continue reading

 London may boast the highest average disposable incomes in the UK, but it also has the highest cost of living and the lowest average savings levels

 There are many benefits to living in the capital but it’s not without its drawbacks too.
 The annual London Factor research from Halifax outlines the current financial and social advantages and disadvantages of living in the capital city.
 Continue reading

-UK house prices increased by 0.6% in November and were 6.5% higher than November 2012, according to the latest Nationwide Building Society Monthly House Price Index.
+UK house prices increased by 0.7% in January and were 8.8% higher than January 2013 according to the latest Nationwide House Price Index.